unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-4/lesson-3_Mint and Manage Collection.md

 ![](/images/Polygon-Whitelist-NFT/section-4/4_3_13.png)

-If you have access to the application, start by clicking "connect" to link your Metamask account (make sure it's whitelisted).
+If you have access to the application, start by clicking "connect" to link your Metamask account（make sure it's whitelisted）.

 ![image-20230223160640040](/images/Polygon-Whitelist-NFT/section-4/4_3_1.png)